rbhogal/vscode-keyboard-shortcuts/README.md

 ---

+*For a complete list of shortcuts, visit [VSCode keyboard shortcuts for macOS](https://code.visualstudio.com/shortcuts/keyboard-shortcuts-macos.pdf).*

-*For a complete list of shortcuts, visit the [official VS Code documentation](https://code.visualstudio.com/docs/getstarted/keybindings).*
+*For a complete list of shortcuts, visit [VSCode keyboard shortcuts for Windows](https://code.visualstudio.com/shortcuts/keyboard-shortcuts-windows.pdf).*